Interpreter—a person trained to convey spoken or signed communications from one language to another. Interpretation services may be provided

 Case Study 3

-An audiologist who works in a hospital is working with an individual who utilizes cued speech to communicate.
-The audiologist knows that cued speech is the preferred communication system used by the client, but does not have any information about how the individual best understands or uses written language.
-The audiologist does have some written reports to provide to the patient about the assessment results.
-The audiologist provides the patient with a written copy of the report without any additional support, because cued speech is not a language in itself and is based on spoken English.
+An audiologist who is employed at a hospital is working with an individual who uses cued speech to communicate.
+The audiologist knows that cued speech is the preferred communication system used by the client but does not have any information about how the individual best understands or uses written language.
+The audiologist has prepared some written reports to provide to the patient about the assessment results.
+The audiologist provides the patient with a written copy of the report without any additional support because cued speech is not a language in and of itself and is based on spoken English.

-Legally, all materials must be presented to the patient in the preferred language.
+Legally, all materials must be presented to the patient in their preferred language.
 In addition to legal requirements, the Joint Commission requires that patient intake forms request preferred language.
 Signed languages and manual communication systems do not have a written language component.
 English is often the presumed form of preferred written language; however, it may not be.
-It may be necessary to supplement written documentation with visual translations in order to ensure comprehension.
+It may be necessary to supplement written documentation with a cued speech transliterator in order to ensure comprehension.
 To ensure the best mode of communication, the preferred written language should be requested.

 Case Study 4

 A child who speaks Russian in the home exclusively is referred to an SLP.
-An interpreter was provided for the assessment, and it was determined that the child has a language disorder.
-The school administration and teachers want the SLP to provide intervention services in English only, as that is the language of the school.
+An interpreter was provided for the assessment, and the SLP determined that the child has a language disorder.
+The school administration and teachers want the SLP to provide intervention services in English only—because that is the language of the school.
 The SLP has concerns that this will not be sufficient to address the child's needs.
-What is the least unethical thing to do moving forward?
+What is the most ethical thing to do moving forward?

-IDEA states that the language of intervention should be the language most likely to yield the best results.
-Although English is the langauge of the school in most cases, the language disorders of children who do not speak English can best be remediated in a language that they are familiar with.
-Executive Order 13166 stipulates that agencies receiving public funding provide equal access to services regardless of language spoken.
-It is important that the SLP advocates for the most appropriate resources to work with that child.
+IDEA states that the language of intervention should be the language most likely to yield the most accurate results.
+Although English is the language of the school in most cases, the language disorders of children who do not speak English can best be remediated in a language that they are familiar with.
+Executive Order 13,166 (2000) stipulates that agencies receiving public funding provide equal access to services regardless of language spoken.
+It is important that the SLP advocate for the most appropriate resources required to work with this child.